-The East Fork of White River segments included in the NRI are from the confluence with the West Fork of the White River to east of Hudsonville and from New Elizabethtown to Columbus.
-Alternative B would cross the East Fork of the White River west of Dogwood Lake, southeast of Hudsonville, which is a segment listed on the NRI.
-Alternative B would have an impact on the NRI listed segment.
-Alternatives C, M and P cross the East Fork of the White River once each, north of Haysville and will have no impacts on the segments listed in the NRI.
+The East Fork of White River segments included in the NRI are from the confluence with the West Fork of the White River to Hudsonville and from New Elizabethtown to Columbus.
+Alternative B would cross the East Fork of the White River west of Dogwood Lake, southeast of Hudsonville, approximately one mile upstream of where the NRI segment ends.
+Alternative B would not impact the NRI listed segment.
+Alternatives C, M, P, RPA P, and R cross the East Fork of the White River once each, north of Haysville and will have no impacts on the segments listed in the NRI.